brygantic/ICHackChallenge/README.md

 ### You told her the answer but not me!
 We'll add any questions we're asked to this FAQ throughout the day

+### Can we work in teams?
+Sure - just remember that if you win you'll have to split the £100 of vouchers between you!